 Apple juice.
 Bee pollen.
 Agave syrup.
-Trying to order a healthy smoothie is like trying to put together a LEGO set from a bucket of random pieces: All the parts are bright and shiny, but half of them are just junk.
+Trying to order a healthy breakfast smoothie is like trying to put together a LEGO set from a bucket of random pieces: All the parts are bright and shiny, but half of them are just junk.

 Fat-Free Flavored Yogurt

-Ice Cream or Sherbet
+Ice Cream, Frozen Yogurt, or Sherbet

 Too Much of a Good Thing

 Avocado and nut butter are some of your best allies in the pursuit of a flat stomach, but too much of their good fats can backfire.
 Be mindful of the portions suggested by recipes.
 Nutritionists consider one-fifth of an avocado to be one serving.
 Likewise, one serving of nut butter is just two tablespoons, and more than enough for a savory smoothie.
+And while a serving of coconut oil is an excellent add-in — its good saturated fats are burned as energy, not stored as fat — too much is just trouble.

 Eat This!
 Tip: Use almond butter—but to repeat, just two tablespoons.
 "Ounce for ounce, almonds are one of the most nutritious nuts," Stephanie Middleberg, MS, RD, CDN says.
 They're a great source of riboflavin, magnesium and manganese (which, she explains, is great for the prevention of osteoporosis as well as a healthy metabolism), and also provide an impressive amount of vitamin E per serving.
 You'll also get flavonoids, compounds that are extremely useful in fighting heart disease and cancer.

 You wouldn't dare add straight granulated sugar to your smoothies (right?), but other healthy-sounding additives don't act so sweet, either.
 A tablespoon of all-natural honey will add 17 grams of sugar to your drink, while a similar serving of virtuous-sounding agave nectar will add an unnecessary five grams.
-And while a serving of coconut oil is an excellent add-in — its good saturated fats are burned as energy, not stored as fat — other variations on that tropical theme are trouble.
 Coconut nectar, increasingly common at smoothie bars, will add 13 grams of sugar and carbs per tablespoon, and sweetened coconut flakes have an eye-popping 24 grams of fat and 36 grams of sugars per cup.